perdidor/Arduino-MDB-UART/README.md

 [![Video](http://img.youtube.com/vi/YV8bc2hhqS0/0.jpg)](http://www.youtube.com/watch?v=YV8bc2hhqS0)

+# HOW CAN I USE IT?
+It's for connecting PC or other computer with "usual" 8-bit COM port ("Master", "VMC") to MDB devices (slaves such as coin charger, bill validator etc...), to control these devices and receive messages from them.
+It's NOT for emulating coin charger or something like it (for these purposes you'll need another adapter).

 # History
 Once I needed to manage the MDB devices from a PC.
 Googling brought to Aliexpress, where a lot of adapters are sold at a price of $ 50 or more.
 Further research showed a complete lack of solutions that can be repeated at home, so I had to do it myself for the sake of economy.
 The cost of the finished device will not exceed $ 20.
 I hope this project will affect the prices as they too expensive (imho).